 - ASNR/RSNA Research Scholar Grant - This jointly sponsored biennial award is the result of a collaborative effort between the Foundations of the ASNR and RSNA.
 The goal is to fund additional research in neuroradiology and to help prepare the next generation of neuroradiology researchers to become fully funded physician-scientists with their own research programs.

 - ASNR/ARRS Scholarship - The biennial jointly sponsored American Roengten Ray Society (ARRS)/ASNR Scholarship aims to establish the recipient as an independent investigator in the field of neuroradiology and to collect preliminary data that could lead to further funding through established mechanisms such as the NIH.
 This scholarship program is open to junior full-time faculty members (below the associate professor level) specializing in neuroradiology.

-The following four allied specialty and two regional societies are housed at the ASNR Headquarters Office in Oak Brook, Illinois.
+The following three allied specialty and three regional societies are housed at the ASNR Headquarters Office in Oak Brook, Illinois.

 - American Society of Functional Neuroradiology

 - American Society of Head and Neck Radiology

 Collectively, the societies have over 2,700 members.
 Thirty-one percent of ASNR members belong to at least one society.